Eb0nY-April14/test-your-english-quiz/README.md

         * Both the Home and Quiz Pages were created by me.

         * For the Quiz page, I made use of an online tutorial video from YouTube by Brian Design, putting my own twist to it in order to make it different from the author's finished quiz game app.
 The styling and JavaScript code has few similarities and major differences to show that I clearly understood what the author was doing and applied it my own way to the quiz game.
 The link to the video tutorial is https://www.youtube.com/watch?v=f4fB9Xg2JEY

     * Media

         * The Logo used for this website was found through Google Search and obtained at https://image.winudf.com/v2/image1/b3JnLmNhbWJyaWRnZWVuZ2xpc2guYnJhdmkucXVpel9pY29uXzE1NTQ5NjExNjRfMDI4/icon.png?w=&fakeurl=1

-        * The audio sounds used on the quiz page and how to apply it to my JavaScript file was obtained from this link: https://docs.idew.org/code-trivia-app/advanced/code-mod-examples/sound-add-sound-effects-on-answer-clicks.
+        * The audio sounds used on the quiz page and how to apply it to my JavaScript file were obtained from this link: https://docs.idew.org/code-trivia-app/advanced/code-mod-examples/sound-add-sound-effects-on-answer-clicks.

         * The font awesome play icon was used on the home page and obtained from the font awesome website while the emojis used on the quiz page for the feedback messages and its corresponding usage tutorial were obtained from the following websites: